 - Once a week (ideally): meet with your facilitator.
 Once a week or less frequently, depending on your preference, you’ll have a short check-in with your facilitator at a time that’s convenient for both of you.

 - Once a week (ideally): meet with your Engineering team.
 Once a week, you’ll meet with your (roughly) eight-person team to conduct various activities designed to bring your team together and share knowledge.

 Engineering on Slack

 Guilds and working groups

 - 18Femail@example.com.
 All new engineering chapter members should be added by their facilitator.
 If for some reason you didn’t get automatically added, give a shout in #eng-leadership.
 Someone there will get you set up.

 - firstname.lastname@example.org.
 This is a good way to write to the entire engineering leadership team at once.

 Here are some common tools we use, how we use them, and how you can get access to them.
 If you can’t find the information you need in the chart below, get in touch with your design lead; they’ll be able to point you in the right direction.

-And one more thing: before you start using any new tool that asks for access to files/browser data, please check the full list of approved tools.
-If what you want to use isn’t there, you’ll need to ask #infrastructure first.
-New tools often create hard-to-anticipate security problems.
+And one more thing: before you start using any new tool that asks for access to files/browser data, see the Software page and assure the tool is approved.
+If what you want to use isn’t there or not approved, you’ll need to ask #infrastructure first.